Arokrokie/StyleVision/README.md

 # or on Unix: source .venv/bin/activate
 ```

-2. Upgrade pip and install dependencies:
+2. Upgrade pip and install dependencies (the requirements file already injects the PyTorch CPU wheel index, so no extra env vars are needed):

 ```powershell
 pip install -U pip